Yoga for Addiction Recovery: Balancing Mind, Body, and Spirit

 Our education and trained Yoga instructors incorporate different styles of yoga in our weekly treatment programming.
 This involves breathing techniques, body scanning, and quieting the mind.
 Our instructors help individuals make the mind and body connection deeper which allows for a more relaxing state.
 In addition, our instructors use Kundalini music to help open the seven major chakras which allow energy to flow through the body in a healthier way.

-Benefits of Yoga in Addiction Recovery
+Benefits of Yoga Classes in Addiction Recovery

 Within active addiction, our mind becomes chaotic, and yoga allows for these negative thoughts to float away, even just for a bit.